SpencerLabAQ/spencerlabaq.github.io/content/projects/2023-RECHARGE-Postdoc/index.md

 **More information about the project can be found [here](/projects/2023-recharge)**

 ### Research Areas
-Candidates with expertise and interest in the following areas are encouraged to apply:
+Candidates with expertise and interest in the following software engineering areas are encouraged to apply:
 - Performance Regression Analysis
 - Software Testing
-- Software Characterization
+- Software Refactoring
 - Software Performance Monitoring
-- Software Engineering
+- Program Analysis

 ### Qualifications
 Candidates should meet the following qualifications: